 In Apple's "Gather Round" event on Sept.
 12, Apple's vice president of environment, policy, and social initiatives, Lisa Jackson, spoke about Apple's desire to prevent unnecessary mining of earth materials for smartphone manufacturing.
 One aspect of this is to "design and build durable products that last as long as possible," she said.
 "That means long-lasting hardware coupled with our amazing software."
 So we can expect that the iPhone 5S won't be the last iPhone to break records.

 To those mindful of their security, discontinued software support is the kiss of death for any smartphone.
 Once a company stops issuing updates for a device, any security breaches discovered will, unfortunately, stay that way forever.
 Those who continue to use an iPhone like this, such as a 5 or older, are vulnerable to these issues should they arise.

-That's why an extra year of support is groundbreaking for 5S users.
+That's why an extra year of support is groundbreaking for iPhone 5S users.
 It marks another year free from worry about security bugs — if any were to be discovered between the release of iOS 12 and iOS 13, Apple would have your back.

 While Apple may certainly not be perfect, they do look out for their aging products, as well as their environmental impact on the earth.